radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/workflow/01-workflow-configuration.md

 > [!warning] The in-memory database mode is no longer supported as of Curie R3 version.

-Identity Analytics's Workflow engine uses a separate database to store its data.
+Identity Analytics Workflow engine uses a separate database to store its data.
 Only SQL server, Oracle and Postgres databases are supported.

 Configuration of this database is done in a dedicated tab of the technical configuration of the project and is separated into 4 different sections: